PHP-Prefixer/php-prefixer-cli/README.md

 ### 1. How to install the PHAR CLI

 The preferred installation method is with the **PHP Prefixer CLI PHAR**.
 You can download the latest PHAR from the most recent [Github Releases](https://github.com/PHP-Prefixer/php-prefixer-cli/releases).
-After downloading it, copy the file into a directory on your local path and assign the execution permissions to run the following command.
+After downloading it, copy the file into a directory on your local path and assign the execution permissions to run the following commands.

 ### 2. Install via Composer